XUANTIE-RV/riscv-matrix-extension-spec/README.md

 [RISC-V Documentation Developer Guide](https://github.com/riscv/docs-dev-guide).

 RISC-V Matrix Extension Specification is kept in ./spec.
+The recommended method for building the PDF files is to use the Docker Image, as described in the [RISC-V Docs Base Container Image repository](https://github.com/riscv/riscv-docs-base-container-image).

 User guide and reference manual for RISC-V Matrix Extension tools are kept in ./doc.

 The final documents form of PDF can be generated using the `make` command under corresponding folder.
 The generation method of each document is as follows.